aliffzaifuddin/ormtemplate/README.md

 - Have created a standalone Django ORM app without creating a full Django web project.
 - This simple ORM app as a template to learn Django ORM as well as build more complex Django ORM apps in the future.
+- Have successfully created a standalone Django ORM app and tested it with a simple Test model.